-(P) Permitted Land Use: The associated land use groups are at a level of intensity or density, or location, which are not considered to present a significant risk to the safety of persons on the ground or to persons in aircraft over flying the proposed use.
+(P) Permitted Land Use: The associated land use groups are at a level of intensity or density, or location, which is not considered to present a significant risk to the safety of persons on the ground or to persons in aircraft over flying the proposed use.

 (C) Conditional Land Use: The associated land use groups are at a level of intensity or density, or location, which is not considered to present a significant risk to the safety of persons on the ground or to persons in aircraft over flying the proposed use, contingent upon attainment of conditions presented (See Conditional Uses Below).
-The descriptions below are based on dwelling units per acre or number of persons per acre, not on the number of persons per building.

-- 1 Allowed only if use does not interfere with normal Airport operations (as defined by the FAA/South Carolina Aeronautics Commission). - 2 Prohibits uses that constitute a hazard to flight, including but not limited to tall physical objects, glare, dust, or other visual or electric interference to a pilot and aircraft, and uses that may attract hazardous wildlife. - 3 Low density up to 4 dwelling units per acre; or 10 persons per acre. - 4 Medium density 5-10 dwelling units per acre; or 10-25 persons per acre. - 5 High density more than 10 dwelling units per acre; or more than 25 persons per acre. - 6 Use intensity restricted to 100 or less persons per acre. - 7 Residential land uses permitted, with Residential Fair Disclosure required.
+1 - Allowed only if use does not interfere with normal Airport operations (as defined by the FAA/South Carolina Aeronautics Commission).

+2 - Prohibits uses that constitute a hazard to flight, including but not limited to tall physical objects, glare, dust, or other visual or electric interference to a pilot and aircraft, and uses that may attract hazardous wildlife.

+3 - Use intensity restricted to 5 or less persons per acre; or equivalent per household.

+4 - Use intensity restricted to 15 or less persons per acre; or equivalent per household.

+5 - Use intensity restricted to 25 or less persons per acre in structures/buildings; and 50 or less persons per acre outdoors.

+6 - Use intensity restricted to 100 or less persons per acre.

+7 - Residential land uses permitted, with Residential Fair Disclosure required.